 If you’re struggling to achieve your goals, don’t throw in the towel just yet.
 Start by addressing what has caused you to fall short in the past.
 Here are a few common pitfalls that you may have experienced when setting business goals.

 We often set goals—whether it be in our personal or business lives—without thinking about why we’re doing it in the first place.
-“I’m going to get fit” or “I want to make more money” or “I want to double our sales in the first quarter of 2020″—If this sounds like you, you’re not alone.
+“I’m going to get fit” or “I want to make more money” or “I want to double our sales in the first quarter of 2021″—If this sounds like you, you’re not alone.

-It’s also important to recognize what you perceive as “success,” and to make note of your attitude toward failure.
+It’s important to recognize what you perceive as “success,” and to make note of your attitude toward failure.
 Research shows that highly successful people have a strong motive to achieve, whereas their less successful counterparts focus on avoiding failure.